demisto/content/Packs/GoogleCloudTranslate/Integrations/GoogleCloudTranslate/README.md

 <li><a href="https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project">Enable billing for the project</a></li>
 <li><a href="https://cloud.google.com/translate">Enable the Google Cloud Translate API</a></li>
 <li><a href="#create-a-service-account">Create a Service Account</a> with access to Google Translate API</li>
-<li>Use the Service Account Private Key in JSON format and the GCP project ID to configure a new instance of Google Cloud Translate integration in Demisto</li>
+<li>Use the Service Account Private Key in JSON format and the GCP project ID to configure a new instance of Google Cloud Translate integration in Cortex XSOAR</li>
 </ol>

 <h3>Create a Service Account</h3>